lukaszpilat93/Final_Project_2024_Vistula/Self-revision_QA_with_Xbench.md

 The last element you need to consider are purple text elements called tags.
 Handling tags is essential for preserving the formatting and structure of the original document.
 Have a look at this short overview of things to keep in mind:

 1) Please make sure you have enabled the full tag view.
-To do so, please go to:
+To do so, please:

 - Go to the "View" tab on the ribbon menu at the top of the Trados Studio window.

 - Within the "View" tab, locate the "Options" group.

-Select "Full Tag Text" or a similar option that enables the full tag view.
+Now select "Full Tag Text" or a similar option that enables the full tag view.

 ![Fulltag](Fulltag.jpg)